 Accommodation and dinning

 If you are planning to do the easy or moderate hiking, such as Mount Emei, Jiuzhaigou, Mount Siguniang and Daocheng Yading, there are many hotels usually economic and comfortable class you can accommodate in.
-You will generally hike one full day, and then return to hotel, then hike another place.
+You will generally hike one full day, and then return to hotel, then hike to another place.
 If you are interested in trekking or mountain climbing to high-elevation snow mountains, such as Dafeng, Erfeng of Mount Siguniang, Mount Gongga, Yading Kora, then you need to camp outdoor.

 As for dinning, you usually have breakfast in your hotel, have lunch along the hiking trails (snacks and fruits), have dinner in restaurants in or near your hotel.
 You’d better pack some snacks and drinks on your own even if your tour operator will bring some foods for lunch.